 Her favored bathing place was a secluded pool in the corner, out of the way and at least relatively quiet.
 The surrounding shrubs and an overhanging tree offered refuge for the bashful, provided the space wasn't being taken advantage of for a midnight rendezvous.
-The naiad, being an observant sort, was well aware of Lyselle's particular hesitations, and often signaled to her guest if the space was available on any given night so she wouldn't stumble into any evening lovers.
+The naiad, being an observant sort, was well aware of Lyselle's particular hesitations and preferences, and often signaled to their guest if the space was available on any given arrival to prevent her stumbling into any evening lovers.

 Once sufficiently convinced no one was looking, Lyselle dipped her toes into the water, the contrast of the springs' heat against the cool air sending a shiver up her spine.
-She took in an anxious breath as she glanced one last time over her shoulder, then finally let the towel slip off of her body and down onto the stone poolside floor.
+She took in an anxious breath as she glanced one last time over her shoulder, then, having concluded noone was looking, finally let the towel slip off of her body and down onto the stone floor.
 A wave of anxiety washed over her, the girl clinging to herself, hiding whatever she could of her own bared skin as she hurriedly dropped into the warm bath to obscure herself under its reflective surface.

 I still hate this, she thought as she sat.
-She wrapped her arms around her knees, pulling her legs in to further minimize her visibility.
+Lys wrapped her arms around her knees, pulling her legs in to further minimize her visibility.
 It's bad enough to be exposed like this when you're not-

 Lyselle tried to expunge the thought before she could finish it.
-Even ignoring the way that she'd been brought up, taught to keep her skin covered and curves hidden, she struggled to accept her own appearance.
+Even ignoring the way that she'd been brought up, how she'd been taught to keep her skin covered and curves hidden, she struggled to accept her own appearance.
 When her body was out like this, she couldn't help but dwell on all the ways it wasn't what Terran society had called beautiful, and even in Karna she couldn't escape the idea that she was undesirable.
 She'd left her glasses behind in the dressing room, which made ignoring her own surface-level flaws a bit easier, but she could still feel her own flesh bending and folding around her in places she hated.